priyanshutaru/priyanshutaru/README.md

  ### About Me 🚀

-- 👀 I’m interested in Open Source Project.
+- 👀 I’m interested in Android Development App.
-- 🌱 I’m currently learning how to contribute in open source project and learning data structures and some programming languages.
+- 🌱 I’m currently learnign dsa.
-- 💞️ I’m looking to collaborate on Open Source Project.
+- 💞️ I’m looking to for sde internship.
 - 📫 How to reach me : Contact me through linkedin or emaii.

 <!---